M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Related Works

 \textbf{Visual-Language Transformer.} With great progress in language tasks~\cite{vaswani2017attention,radford2018improving,radford2019language, brown2020language}, the transformer architecture is being rapidly transferred to other fields such as vision~\cite{chen2020generative, dosovitskiy2020image} and audio~\cite{child2019generating}.
 Recently, pretraining visual-language transformer~\cite{qi2020imagebert,huang2020pixel,zhou2020unified,cho2020x,lu2019vilbert,tan2019lxmert} (e.g. multi-modal BERT) has achieved significant improvements on a variety of downstream tasks, e.g. visual question answering, image captioning~\cite{zhou2020unified}, and text-to-image generation~\cite{cho2020x}.
-Among them, the single-stream architecture~\cite{su2019vl,li2020unicoder,rahman2019m,chen2019uniter,qi2020imagebert,huang2020pixel} uses a single transformer to jointly model a pair of text and image, while the two-stream architecture~\cite{lu2019vilbert,lu202012,tan2019lxmert} applies two transformers to separately learn the representations of the text and the image, respectively.
-Our UFC-BERT is also a variant of the single-stream visual-language transformer, but focuses on flexible multi-modal image synthesis instead of multi-modal pretraining.
+Particularly, the extremely large-scale models M6~\cite{lin2021m6} (100 billion parameters) and M6-T~\cite{yang2021exploring} (1 trillion parameters) demonstrate extremely powerful capabilities of multi-modal pretraining.
+Among them, the single-stream architecture~\cite{su2019vl,li2020unicoder,rahman2019m,chen2019uniter,qi2020imagebert,huang2020pixel,lin2021m6,yang2021exploring} uses a single transformer to jointly model a pair of text and image, while the two-stream architecture~\cite{lu2019vilbert,lu202012,tan2019lxmert} applies two transformers to separately learn the representations of the text and the image, respectively.
+Our M6-UFC is also a variant of the single-stream transformer, but focuses on flexible multi-modal image synthesis instead of multi-modal pretraining.

 \textbf{Non-Autoregressive Sequence Generation.} Though it is natural to autoregressively predict tokens from left to right when generating a sequence, autoregressive decoding suffers from the slow speed and sequential error accumulation.
 Thus, the non-autoregressive generation (NAR) paradigm is proposed to avoid these drawbacks in neural machine translation~\cite{gu2017non,guo2019non,lee2018deterministic,ghazvininejad2019mask}, image captioning~\cite{gao2019masked,guo2020non,zhou2020unified}, and speech synthesis~\cite{ren2019fastspeech,ren2020fastspeech}.
 These approaches often employ the bidirectional Transformer (i.e. BERT) as it is not trained with a specific generation order.
 Our progressive NAR generation algorithm improves upon the Mask-Predict non-autoregressive algorithm~\cite{wang2019bert,ghazvininejad2019mask,mansimov2019generalized,liao2020probabilistically}, by introducing the relevance estimator and the fidelity estimator to facilitate sample selection and dynamic termination.